 Siloization – ˈsī-lō-ə-ˈzā-shən : the process of isolating a group apart from others especially in ways that hinder communication and cooperation

 In business jargon, “silo teams” refer to situations in which teams or departments don’t communicate with each other and don’t know what each other are doing.
-Almost always, this is a bad situation.
-Communication and cooperation are absent, efforts are duplicated, and efficiency and productivity suffer.
+Almost always, this is a bad situation in which communication and cooperation are absent, efforts are duplicated, and efficiency and productivity suffer.
 Effective organizations need to avoid siloization to enhance productivity.

 Outside of a business context, “silos” is a new term for an old phenomenon.
 Another term for it, now laden with racial connotations, is “segregation.”
 I’ll use “siloization” to be more neutral and encompassing.
 Humans are social animals, but that socialization has limits.
 Human groups have a penchant for isolating themselves from others and not communicating with others.
 Siloization may be as old as civilization itself.
-From ethnic neighborhoods to old newspapers to social media, humans have formed silos into which they have stuffed themselves or others.
+From ethnic neighborhoods to partisan newspapers to social media, humans have formed silos into which they have stuffed themselves or others.
 Silos of humanity can have softer or harder walls, but all silos hinder communication and cooperation.
+Indeed, that is their purpose.

 Siloization Past – A Very Brief History